-Why you may need a fire certificate for your premises
+Do you need a fire certificate?

 - if the building, or part of the building, is owned or leased and has been converted into flats or bedsits

 - if more than five people live in the building and one or more of them sleep below the ground floor or above the first floor

 - if more than 40 people live in the building on any floor

 - if more than one of the flats / bedsits shares a toilet, bathroom or cooking facilities with another flat or bedsit

 - if the building has been converted into a block of self-contained flats, of which fewer than two- thirds are owner-occupied

 How to determine if you need a fire certificate

 Use this flow chart to decide if your property is an HMO.
 If you're not sure, contact the Jersey Fire and Rescue Service.

 Premises that need a fire certificate are set out in greater detail in the Fire Precautions (Designated Premises) (Jersey) Regulations.